aaronauyoong/professional-readme-generator/README.md

 4. Answer the questions that appear.

-5. Upon completion, the readme will be generated in your local folder `professional-readme-generator`.
+5. Upon completion, the readme will be generated as `newREADME.md` in your local folder `professional-readme-generator`.

 6. Success!
 You may now use the generated readme for your project.